Updated August 19, 2023

 - You can also differentiate your data by changing the cell color, border styles, font color, etc.

-- You can use predefined features like data bars, color shades, and icons to format cells.
+- To format cells, you can use predefined features like data bars, color shades, and icons.

 - You can delete/clear the highlights after applying the formatting rule.